Least Ambiguous Set-Valued Classifiers with Bounded Error Levels: Examples and Comparisons

+The top left plot of Figure \ref{fig::kernel} shows the LABEL classifier regions $\hat C_y$ ($y=1,2,3$) fixing the total coverage at 98\%, which leads to an ambiguity of 1.083.
+In this case we did not obtain a null region, but this may not be the case with other datasets.
+The overlap of the $\hat C_y$ regions represent the areas of the feature space where more than one label is deemed plausible according to this LABEL classifier.
+As we had previously argued, controlling the total coverage can lead to imbalance in terms of the specific coverage of each class.
+In this case the classes 1, 2, and 3 have estimated specific coverage of 99.7\%, 97.2\% and 97.2\%, respectively.

+In the top row and second column of Figure \ref{fig::kernel} we present the results from CWR choosing $\rho$ so that the set-valued classifier gets 98\% total coverage.
+The ambiguity of this classifier is 1.164, and the estimated class coverages are 99.7\%, 97.2\% and 96.9\%.
+CWR leads to three regions associated to the single labels 1, 2, and 3, and one general area where the classifier rejects to classify.
+From comparing the first two columns of Figure \ref{fig::kernel} we can graphically understand why LABEL classifiers lead to smaller ambiguity: while a CWR has a general region associated with all possible labels, a LABEL classifier more specifically indicates which subsets of the labels are plausible in different areas of the feature space.
+Clearly, the output of LABEL classifiers is more informative as it assigns only the labels that are deemed plausible in each region.

-In the top left plot of Figure \ref{fig::kernel} we show the classification regions $\hat C_y$ ($y=1,2,3$) fixing the total coverage at 90\%.
-As we had previously argued, controlling the total coverage can lead to unbalance in terms of the specific coverage of each class.
-In this case the classes 1, 2, and 3 have estimated specific coverage of 99.4\%, 86\% and 83.8\%, respectively.
-As an alternative we can control the specific coverage of each class.
-In the top row and second column of Figure \ref{fig::kernel} we present the classification regions when fixing the class-specific coverage at 90\%.
-Although this approach guarantees the desired coverage for each class, large null regions tend to appear if we do not require large values of coverage.
-In the top row and third column of Figure \ref{fig::kernel} we show the prediction regions when fixing the class-specific coverage at 99\%.
-This eliminates most of the null region at the expense of growing the ambiguity considerably.
-Nevertheless, despite the large desired coverage we still obtain a null region due to the fact that class 1 ($\circ$) is very well separated, and therefore we use the accretive completion algorithm introduced in Section \ref{sss:greedy_grow_classifier} to expand the prediction regions, which are shown in the top right plot of Figure \ref{fig::kernel}.
-The ambiguity of the final classifier is 1.078.
+Unlike classification with reject option, LABEL classification also allows us to control the specific coverage of each class.
+In the top row and third column of Figure \ref{fig::kernel} we present the LABEL classification regions when fixing the class-specific coverage at 98\%.
+Although this approach guarantees the desired coverage for each class, we obtain a null region despite the large desired coverage due to the fact that class 1 is very well separated.
+We therefore use the accretive completion algorithm introduced in Section \ref{sss:greedy_grow_classifier} to expand the prediction regions, which are shown in the top right plot of Figure \ref{fig::kernel}.
+The ambiguity of the final classifier is 1.135.

-We also explored the performance of a 10-nearest neighbors (10NN) classifier and in the bottom row of Figure \ref{fig::kernel} we present plots analogous as for the LABEL-kernel classifier.
+We also explored the performance of a $k$NN classifier, with $k=15$ chosen by leave-one-out cross validation.
+In the bottom row of Figure \ref{fig::kernel} we present plots analogous to those obtained from the LABEL kernel classifier.
 We can see that the classification regions under both approaches are similar in high density areas but they are dramatically different in low density areas.
-The ambiguity of the final LABEL-10NN classifier is 1.092.
+The ambiguity of the final LABEL nearest neighbors classifier is 1.204.